waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Cianwood City Log (Update)
 - **Rocker's Stolen Pokémon:** Received SHUCKIE from the Rocker in ManiasHouse for safekeeping.
 His *other* Pokémon was stolen.
 The quest is to investigate the theft, not to get a specific Pokémon back for him.

-# Cianwood City Rock Puzzle Log
+# Cianwood City Rock Puzzle Log (Reset)
-- **Hypothesis 1 (FALSIFIED):** A simple STRENGTH push will move the rocks.
-  - **Test 1:** Used STRENGTH on rock at (4, 25) from below.
-  - **Test 2:** Used STRENGTH on rock at (5, 29) from the left.
-  - **Test 3:** Used STRENGTH on rock at (10, 27) from below.
-  - **Test 4:** Used STRENGTH on rock at (10, 27) from the left.
-  - **Result:** The confirmation text 'Ignis can move boulders' appears every time, but the game state confirms the rocks do NOT actually move.
-This is a generic message, not a confirmation of success.
+- **Observation:** Four rocks are present at (4, 19), (4, 25), (5, 29), and (10, 27).
+Using STRENGTH on them displays the message "Ignis can move boulders" but the rocks do not move.
+This indicates a puzzle, not a simple strength check.
-  - **Conclusion:** Hypothesis is FALSE.
-- **Hypothesis 2:** The rocks must be pushed in a specific sequence, or only one specific rock is the 'key' to start the puzzle.
+- **Hypothesis 1 (Systematic Push):** One of the rocks is the 'key' and must be pushed from a specific direction to start the puzzle or be removed.
-  - **Test Plan:** I will re-attempt to push the rock at (4, 25) from below, as it was the first one I encountered.
-If that fails, I will systematically try pushing each rock from every accessible direction.
-  - **Test 4:** Used STRENGTH on rock at (10, 27) from the left.
+- **Test Plan:** Systematically attempt to use STRENGTH on one rock from all accessible adjacent tiles.
+Starting with the rock at (4, 25).
-  - **Result:** The confirmation text 'Ignis can move boulders' appears every time, but the game state confirms the rocks do NOT actually move.
-This is a generic message, not a confirmation of success.
-  - **Conclusion:** Hypothesis is FALSE.
-- **Hypothesis 2:** The rocks must be pushed in a specific sequence, or only one specific rock is the 'key' to start the puzzle.
-  - **Test Plan:** I will re-attempt to push the rock at (4, 25) from below, as it was the first one I encountered.
-If that fails, I will systematically try pushing each rock from every accessible direction.
-  - **Conclusion:** Hypothesis CONFIRMED.
-- **Hypothesis 2:** Rocks can be pushed sideways.
-  - **Test:** Used STRENGTH on rock at (5, 29) from the left.
-  - **Result:** Rock was removed.
-  - **Conclusion:** Hypothesis CONFIRMED.
+  - Step 1: Attempt push from below (4, 26).
+  - Step 2: Attempt push from left (3, 25).
+  - Step 3: Attempt push from right (5, 25).

 ## Agent/Tool Development To-Do
 - Define `reality_check_agent` to prevent hallucination loops.